intRinsic: an R Package for Model-Based Estimation of the Intrinsic Dimension of a Dataset: The ID of gene microarray measurements

-The analyses conducted so far helped us uncover interesting descriptive characteristics of the \texttt{id}s in the dataset.
-Nevertheless, the results obtained can be effectively used to summarize the data.
-The estimated individual \texttt{id} values are useful to potentially classify the health \texttt{status} of new patients according to their genomic profiles.
-As a simple example, we carry out a classification analysis using two \texttt{random forest} models, predicting the target variable \texttt{Y = status}.
-To train the models, we use two different sets of covariates: \texttt{X\_O}, the original dataset composed of 2,000 genes,
+The analyses conducted so far helped us uncover interesting descriptive characteristics of the IDs in the dataset.
+Nevertheless, these results can also be effectively used as a representative data summary.
+Here, we show how the estimated individual IDs are valid to potentially classify the health \texttt{status} of new patients according to their genomic profiles.
+As a simple example, we perform a classification analysis using two \texttt{random forest} models, predicting the target variable \texttt{Y = status}.
+To train the models, we use two different sets of covariates: \texttt{X\_OR}, the original dataset composed of 2000 genes,